-The Mercury Systems logo is a registered trademark of Mercury Systems, Inc. Other marks used herein may be trademarks or registered trademarks of their respective holders.
-Mercury products identified in this document conform with the specifications and standards described herein.
-Conformance to any such standards is based solely on Mercury's internal processes and methods.
-The information contained in this document is subject to change at any time without notice.
+The Mercury Systems logo and the following are trademarks or registered trademarks of Mercury Systems, Inc.: Mercury Systems, Innovation That Matters, Cobalt, GateFlow, and ReadyFlow.
+Other marks used herein may be trademarks or registered trademarks of their respective holders.
+Mercury believes this information is accurate as of its publication date and is not responsible for any inadvertent errors.
+The information contained herein is subject to change without notice.

-© 2023 Mercury Systems, Inc. 1-0-060923-DS-C57664/58664
+© 2023 Mercury Systems, Inc. 1-0-031723-DS-C57664/58664